tillitis/dev-tillitis/hugo/content/protocol/_index.md

 protocol:

 * 0x00: A command to the HW in the interface_fpga with a single byte of data.
-The single byte could indicate action such as reading from the TRNG or resetting the application_fpga.
+The single byte could indicate action, such as reading from the TRNG or resetting the application_fpga.

 * 0x13: A command to the FW in the application_fpga with 128 bytes of data.
-The data could for example be parts of an application binary to be loaded into memory.
+The data could, for example, be parts of an application binary to be loaded into memory.

 * 0x1a: A command to the application running in the application_fpga